ArashVahabpour/sog-gail/README.md

+# Arash notes
+This repository is ...
+This is a generic code for gym environments with flat (1-dimensional) observation and action spaces.

+---
 # pytorch-a2c-ppo-acktr

 ## Please use hyper parameters from this readme.
 With other hyper parameters things might not work (it's RL after all)!